Best Dehumidifier for Mold Prevention: What Size You Actually Need

 Why humidity control is the #1 mold prevention tool

 The EPA reports that indoor air is typically 5x worse than outdoor air.
 When humidity rises above 60%, mold can begin growing within 24 to 48 hours.
 That is why a dehumidifier is not optional in basements, crawl spaces, bathrooms, and any room where you have had water damage.
+This guide is part of our best mold products hub, which covers every category.

 What size dehumidifier do you need?